fls-bioinformatics-core/galaxy-tools/README.markdown

 galaxy-tools
 ============

-Tools and tool-wrappers for Galaxy.
+FLS tools and tool-wrappers for Galaxy.

 Tools are organised into subdirectories; to add these to your local
 Galaxy: